PJWalker/daggerheart/content/Flora/Maniflower.md

 The maniflower is known to have powerful effects on when consumed, and, in the right hands, to have powerful effects o

+The flowers can also interfere with magical effects.
+In particular, they cannot be teleported.

 # Mood Board
 ![[Maniflower-1747404433582.webp]]